openwpm/OpenWPM/docs/Configuration.md

 ### Loading and saving a browser profile

 It's possible to load and save profiles during stateful crawls.
-Profile dumps currently consist of the following browser storage items:

-- cookies
-- localStorage
-- IndexedDB
-- browser history

-Other browser state, such as the browser cache, is not saved.
-In [Issue #62](https://github.com/citp/OpenWPM/issues/62) we plan to expand profiles to include all browser storage.

 #### Save a profile